 Treatment and Prevention

 Because there is currently no cure for Alzheimer's disease, treatment focuses on relieving symptoms and maintaining the quality of the person's life.
-Certain medications, called cholinesterase inhibitors, can help maintain brain function and delay the progression of the disease for several months to a year.
-People with moderate-to-advanced disease have been treated with a medication called memantine, which may provide additional benefit.
+Certain medications, called cholinesterase inhibitors, can help maintain brain function and delay the progression of the disease, but cannot reverse the changes.
+People with moderate-to-advanced disease may be treated with a medication called memantine*, which can provide some benefit.
 This medication can also be used by people who do not tolerate cholinesterase inhibitors.
-However, the course of the disease is such that it eventually continues to worsen.

 Fortunately, there are a number of ways to help people with Alzheimer's disease that do not involve medications.
 These include: